October 17, 2019 | 1 minute read

 Why are Face Treatments so Important?

 Face material selection is critical to the performance of the mechanical seal.
 Every mechanical seal application experiences challenges, often including poor lubrication.

 Poor lubricating process can damage seal faces leading to increased leakage, unplanned downtime and even catastrophic equipment failure.
-That’s why our experts have developed a suite of seal face technologies—including Dynamic Lift Up-stream Pumping—that can address the most difficult sealing problems and optimize the performance of rotating equipment in all process industries.
+That’s why our experts have developed a suite of seal face technologies—including upstream pumping—that can address the most difficult sealing problems and optimize the performance of rotating equipment in all process industries.

 Starting with Game-changing Technology?

 In the 1960s and 1970s, John Crane’s patents for centrifugal compressor mechanical seal designs pioneered the use of non-contacting spiral groove face technology in gas compression applications.
 These new gas seals revolutionized centrifugal compressor shaft sealing by delivering a step change in compressor reliability and operating costs.